 I used this guide book to determine which hike I wanted to do.
 This book covers a lot about each trail listed along with difficulty level, distance, and location.
 In regards to location, it is also broken down by area and includes maps of each trail.
 It also has a lot of colored pictures which I like.

-Diary of a Gen-X Traveler contains affiliate links, including Amazon.
+Diary of a Gen-X Traveler contains affiliate links for Amazon.
 This means I get a small commission for each qualifying purchase through my links.
 Thank you!